dotnet/dotNext/README.md

 # Development Process
 Philosophy of development process:
-1. All libraries in .NEXT family based on .NET Standard to be available for the wide range of .NET implementations: Mono, Xamarin, .NET Core, .NET
+1. All libraries in .NEXT family are available for the wide range of .NET implementations: Mono, Xamarin, .NET Core, .NET
 1. Compatibility with AOT compiler should be checked for every release
 1. Minimize set of dependencies
 1. Provide high-quality documentation